misteu/RPiCoffee/docs/README.md

 I already installed mongoDB on the raspberry to save statistics and settings and made some first experiments.

++++ update +++
+instead of mining, there is now implemented an info screen with train departure times.
+See section "API-Calls [...]" below

 **A little bit about the UI talking to the machine**